cdlhub/documentation/md/DataConversionComponents.md

 <a id="gulsummaryxref"></a>
 ## gul summary xref
 The gulsummaryxref binary is a cross reference file which determines how coverage losses from gulcalc output are summed together into at various summary levels in summarycalc.
-It is required by summarycalc and must have the following filename format and location;
+It is required by summarycalc and must have the following location and filename;

 * input/gulsummaryxref.bin

 #### File format